 Can we use your information for marketing our products and services?

 We may use or disclose your personal information to let you know about products and services that we believe may be of interest to you.
 We will not do this if you tell us not to.
-Such marketing activities may be via email, telephone, mail, or any other electronic means, including targeted advertising through our website.
+Such marketing activities may be via email, telephone, SMS, or any other electronic means, including targeted advertising through our website.

 We may also market our services to you through third party channels (such as social networking sites), or via other companies who assist us to market our services.
 We may use de-identified data to disclose to online advertisers that allow us to place communications in the media most relevant to you.